cjtrahey/Project_1/README.md

-# Welcome to Project One "Local Weather and Restaurant Guide"
+# Welcome to Project One - "The PokeDex"

 The intended audience . . .